ECEStuff/OSR_EnchantSimulation/README.md

 - Load the simulator.
 The simulator (EnchantSimulation.exe) can be found in OSR_EnchantSimulation/EnchantSimulation/bin/Release
   - (For those who would like to modify the code) Alternatively, the project can be loaded in Visual Studio as a Windows Forms Application.
 Load the .sln file.
 - Choose your strategy.
 There are several preset ones that can't be edited and a custom one that can be edited to your preferences.
 - Fill in the necessary costs of each crafting ingredient (enchant card, special enchant card, booster card, etc.).
 Units must be consistent.
+Note: default costs are in SPI.
 - Each row is numbered, and that number represents the upgrade level.
 For Legend items, level 1 refers to the 1st version (S-I for Legend Armor, "Dark" for Legend Weapons).
   - Each row shows what item will be used when attempting to successfully upgrade to that row's level.
 For example, a row whose level is "7" and has a "5% booster card" ticked means a 5% booster card will be used when attempting to upgrade to level 7.
 Note that upgrading to the desired level requires obtaining the level(s) before the desired level.
   - Target level is the upgrade level that you want the item to be at.
 This is at most level 7 for Legend Armor, level 15 for Legend Weapon, and level 12 (for simulation only) for enchanting weapons/armor.